nordic-institute/X-Road/doc/kubernetes_security_server_sidecar_user_guide.md

 kubectl create secret generic <secret name> --from-file=private-key=/path/to/.ssh/id_rsa --from-file=public-key=/path/to/.ssh/id_rsa.pub --namespace=<namespace name>
 ```

-#### 4.2.4.2 Secrets for environmental variables
+#### 4.5.4.2 Secrets for environmental variables
 This example shows how to create a secret for the Security Server Sidecar environment variables with sensitive data.
-- Create a manifest file called for example 'secret-env-variables.yaml' and fill it with the desired values of the environment variables ( **reference data: 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10**):
+- Create a manifest file called for example 'secret-env-variables.yaml' and fill it with the desired values of the environment variables ( **reference Data: 1.4, 1.5, 1.6, 1.7, 1.8, 1.9, 1.10, 3.1**):
 ```bash
 apiVersion: v1
 kind: Secret